quixio/quix-docs/docs/connect/kafka-to-apache-orc.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Apache ORC using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Apache ORC

-The Apache ORC (Optimized Row Columnar) format is a high-performance columnar storage format for Hadoop.
-It is designed to provide a compact, efficient way to store and process large amounts of data.
-Apache ORC is optimized for high performance analytics, with features such as predicate pushdown and column projection that allow for efficient query processing.
-The format is also highly compatible with other Apache projects such as Hive and Spark, making it a versatile tool for data processing and analysis.
-With its ability to compress data and improve query performance, Apache ORC is a valuable technology for organizations dealing with big data challenges.
+Apache ORC (Optimized Row Columnar) is a high-performance columnar storage format for Hadoop and other Big Data systems.
+It is designed to significantly improve query performance and reduce storage costs by optimizing analytical workloads.
+ORC files contain columnar data that is compressed and encoded for efficient processing, making them ideal for data warehousing and analytics applications.
+The format is highly flexible and supports complex data structures, making it a popular choice for organizations looking to streamline their Big Data processing pipelines.
+Its advanced features such as predicate pushdown, dictionary encoding, and data type evolution make it a powerful tool for managing and analyzing large datasets with ease.

 ## Integrations